sasha-agafonov/hydraulic-erosion/README.md

 Move the mouse to look around.

-Use W, S, A, D keys to move forward, back, left and right.
+Use `W` `S` `A` `D` keys to move forward, back, left and right.

-Use Space to move up and Shift to move down.
+Use `Space` to move up and Shift to move down.

-Press F to toggle the FPS count.
+Press `F` to toggle the FPS count.
 If the terrain is eroding in-scene, this will toggle the iteration count for the erosion process.

-Press Esc to return to the main menu.
+Press `Esc` to return to the main menu.

 _______________________________________________________________________________________________________________